Gabrielle Goliath

 Goliath’s immersive, often evolving installations have been exhibited throughout South Africa and internationally.
 She has received numerous awards, including the Future Generation Art Prize - Special Prize (2019), the Standard Bank Young Artist Award (2019), and the Institut Français, Afrique en Créations Prize at the Bamako Biennale (2017).

-Her work is featured in numerous public and private collections, including MoMA New York, MUDAM Luxembourg, Kunsthalle Zürich, TATE Modern, Frac Bretagne, Iziko South African National Gallery, Johannesburg Art Gallery, and Wits Art Museum.
+Her works are in several collections, among them: MoMA New York, MUDAM Luxembourg, Kunsthalle Zurich, TATE Modern, London, Frac Bretagne, France, Iziko South African National Gallery, Cape Town, Johannesburg Art Gallery, Johannesburg, and Wits Art Museum, Johannesburg.